IBM-Watson/aios-data-distribution/Score function templates for drift detection.md

 ### Online Scoring V4 For Cloud: <a name="OnlineScoringV4ForCloud"></a>
 - **Format-4:** Using deployment_id and space_id .
 This snippet uses the online scoring endpoint of a WML model using WML V4 python client library. **As this is online scoring , a cost is associated with the same .**

   **Note:**  This snippet is recommended to be used for Cloud env ONLY as on today.
-User is expected to install "ibm_watson_machine_learning" python library to use this snippet.
+Please install "ibm_watson_machine_learning" python library to use below snippet.
 ```
 def score(training_data_frame):
      #To be filled by the user